yeseniaramirez14/stay-classic/README.md

 ## Service microservice

-The service microservice will have 3 models: Technician, Service and AutomobileVO.

-    1. Technician
-        - The Technician model will allow an employee to create a technician with a name and employee number.
-The employee has to be unique.
-    2. AutomobileVO
-        - The AutomobileVO model will poll data from the Inventory microservice so the Service microservice has access to the automobile's VINs.
-    3. Service
-        - The Service model will allow an employee to create a service appointment.
-To create a service appointment, you need the car's VIN, customer name, date and time, technician completing the service, and the reason for the appointment.
-        - The Service model also has two additional properties: is_vip and is_finished
-            - is_vip is how I am able to track if an automobile was in our inventory and now sold

 I will install the service app into the inventory microservice and make my models and views to show the list of my model.
 I will write the paths to my views and check my work on Insomnia.
 I will add to